pushbit/sprockets/android/README.md

 * preference
     * [Prefs][500]
         * Get and set SharedPreferences values in one method call.
+* view
+    * [TranslateImagePageChangeListener][700]
+        * Translates a "cropped" image when a ViewPager is scrolled to reveal the whole image.
 * widget
     * [GooglePlaceAutoComplete][600]
         * AutoCompleteTextView that provides local suggestions from the Google Places API.